 She also holds several global leadership roles including founding and co-directing Cochrane Africa, the South African GRADE Network.
 She was Chair of the Organising Committee for the inaugural Global Evidence Summit in 2017 and has chaired several Cochrane Africa regional conferences.
 She has served on various strategic and advisory committees including to the World Health Organization HIV and TB guidelines as methodologist and contributing to the South African National Essential Medicines List Committee, and the Vaccines Ministerial Advisory Committee for Covid-19 as decision-maker, reviewer, trainer and methodologist.
 In 2020 she was elected as a Board member to Cochrane’s Governing Board and participates in several Board sub-committees, namely the Nominating Committee and Governance Committee.

 Dr. Wendy Levinson is a Professor of Medicine and Past Chair of the Department of Medicine at the University of Toronto.
 She is an expert in the field of physician-patient communication, studying topics including the disclosure of medical errors to patients and informed decision making.
 She is the Chair of Choosing Wisely Canada, a campaign to help physicians and patients engage in conversations about unnecessary tests, treatments, and procedures.
 She also coordinates Choosing Wisely International, a collaborative of the Choosing Wisely campaigns in over 30 countries worldwide.
+She has provided leadership to multiple medical organizations in the US and Canada.
 In 2014, Dr. Levinson was appointed an Officer of the Order of Canada for her work.